leighseverson/purexposure/README.md

 #> [1] "Fresno"
 ```

-This function is useful later on if you want to pull PUR data to
+This function could be useful later on if you want to pull PUR data at
-calculate exposure at a particular location.
+the county level to calculate exposure at a particular location.

 ### 2\. `pull_*` functions: pull raw or cleaned PUR data sets